Working For Yourself Pt.2: Choosing a Skill to Learn

 These are attributes of the industry related to the skill that can make it difficult to begin earning a profit from it.
 As an example, being a carpenter has a high barrier to entry in the form of the thousands of euros of equipment that you need to start producing high-quality products.
 Being a graphic designer, on the other hand, requires less money to be spent on equipment.
 Industries that require a degree have a high barrier to entry in the form of having to study in college for several years.
 Becoming a doctor or surgeon, in many countries, requires a very high level of intellect, as the exams are often very difficult, due to the nature of the work – operating on people.

-Becoming a professional athlete requires you to have a very high level of physique and athleticism.
+Becoming a professional athlete requires you to have a very high level of physique and athleticism – this is a barrier to entry

 Learning about the barriers to entry of a skill you are considering will help you to work out the time & financial investment required, as well as long you can expect to be studying & working before the skill can support you on its own.